 Upgrade to Code-Compliant GFCI Outlets

-GFCI FAQs
+GFCI Outlet Wiring and Installation FAQs

 Is GFCI outlet installation required by code in Toronto?